Spraywall-Bookmark/.github/profile/README.md

 - Database: MongoDB

 ## Contact
-If you have any questions or suggestions regarding Spraywall Bookmark, please feel free to contact me at Discord (Álvaro#9410) or by email: (Not enabled).
+If you have any questions or suggestions regarding Spraywall Bookmark, please feel free to contact me on Discord (Álvaro#9410) or by email: (no email yet).

+## IMPORTANT
+Spraywall Bookmark is not yet released.
+It is expected to be fully released in finals of July 2023.
+If you would like to test and experiment with the app you can send me a private message on Discord (Álvaro#9410) and i will send you the .APK file (only for Android users)

 Happy climbing!